Testing and Assessment Lab

 The ACCUPLACER assessment is administered in the Center for Student Success Testing Lab- room 135C Eldridge Hall.

 During non-peak registration times, an appointment is necessary to take the ACCUPLACER exam; calling ahead does ensure someone will be available to assist you.
-To schedule an appointment please call Mrs. Anderson at (334) 808-6241.
+To schedule an appointment please email firstname.lastname@example.org or call (334) 808-6241.

 In ACCUPLACER math, you will be asked to select a correct answer from a list of choices.
 You will be provided scratch paper and a basic calculator.
 NO OUTSIDE CALCULATORS ARE ALLOWED